Vehicle Monitoring and Inspections | MAN1425

 Refer to Exhibit 24 – Corrective Action and Redline Action Items List for additional information.

-The vehicle operator is required to show proof of remediation of corrective action items (non-Redline).
+The Contractor is required to show evidence of full compliance.
 The documentation to be provided includes but is not limited to the following:

 -